MacHu-GWU/abstract_tracker-project/README.rst

 This library help you track the business critical task status moving from ``pending`` (todo), to ``in_progress``, then possibly to ``failed`` (also with error traceback information) or ``succeeded``.
 If it failed too many times, it will be marked as ``exhausted``.
 If you never want to see it anymore, it will be marked as ``ignored``.

 This library provides the abstraction layer that can work with arbitrary backend.
-For instance, local file, AWS S3, RDBMS, DynamoDB, Redis, MongoDB, ..., as you wish.
+For instance, local file, AWS S3, SQL Database, AWS DynamoDB, Redis, MongoDB, ..., as you wish.

 .. _install: